-Thoma Bravo, as the ultimate general partner of the Thoma Bravo Funds, beneficially owns in the aggregate 80.5% of our stock and, after this offering, will beneficially own in the aggregate 70.6% of our issued and outstanding shares of common stock based on the sale by us of 34,000,000 shares of common stock in this offering (or, if the underwriters' option to purchase additional shares from us is exercised in full, 69.3% of our issued and outstanding shares of common stock).
+Thoma Bravo, as the ultimate general partner of the Thoma Bravo Funds, beneficially owns in the aggregate 69.3% of our issued and outstanding shares of common stock and, after this offering, will beneficially own in the aggregate 61.0% of our issued and outstanding shares of common stock, based on the number of shares sold by the affiliates of Thoma Bravo, as set forth in the section titled "Principal and Selling Stockholders" (or, if the underwriters' option to purchase additional shares from the selling stockholders is exercised in full, 59.7% of our issued and outstanding shares of common stock).
 As a result, Thoma Bravo could exert significant influence over our operations and business strategy and would have sufficient voting power to determine the outcome of all matters requiring stockholder approval.
 These matters may include:

-- the composition of our board of directors, which has the authority to direct our business and to appoint and remove our officers; - · approving or rejecting a merger, consolidation or other business combination; - · raising future capital; and - · amending our charter and bylaws, which govern the rights attached to our common stock.
+- the composition of our board of directors, which has the authority to direct our business and to appoint and remove our officers; - approving or rejecting a merger, consolidation or other business combination; - raising future capital; and - amending our charter and bylaws, which govern the rights attached to our common stock.